-At least eight killed in Israeli drone strikes on highway south of Beirut
+At least eight killed in Israeli drone strikes on Lebanon highway

-There were three strikes on cars on the highway in Jiyeh and the dead included two children, Lebanon’s Ministry of Health said.
+Two children among those killed after three strikes hit cars on the highway in Jiyeh, south of Beirut, Lebanon’s Ministry of Health said.

 Three Israeli drone strikes on cars on a major highway linking Beirut to southern Lebanon have killed at least eight people, including two children, Lebanon’s Ministry of Health reported.